mariuslapagna/rhlab/playbooks/roles/openshift-4-initial/ReadMe.md

 it has following tasks:

-* Configuring an HTPasswd identity provider
+* configuring an HTPasswd identity provider

+* configure storage NFS and IBM CSI

-* TODO configure stora
+* configure registry storage